-- surface water inputs into the site and outputs from the site; - precipitation inputs and evaporation/evapo-transpiration outputs; - seasonal snow-pack development and melt; - glacial and permafrost melting (i.e., negative storage); - groundwater contributions from dewatering mine workings, groundwater supply wells, natural springs, and groundwater inputs to surface water systems; - existing and project-affected runoff conditions; - influence of project components that could affect the water balance, such as storage of water in concentrates, tailings and mine waste; - hydrological variability between wet years and dry years especially flood volumes and frequency; and - results of sensitivity analyses on the developed water balance model.
+- surface water inputs into the site and outputs from the site; - precipitation inputs and evaporation/evapo-transpiration outputs; - seasonal snow-pack development and melt; - glacial and permafrost melting (i.e., negative storage); - groundwater contributions from treatment processes, groundwater supply wells, natural springs, and groundwater inputs to surface water systems; - process waters used in drilling fluids, concretes and/or for formation stimulation; - existing and project-affected point and non-point runoff conditions; - influence of project components that could affect the water balance, such as storage of water in sludges or other wastes; - hydrological variability between wet years and dry years especially flood volumes and frequency; and,

+• results of sensitivity analyses and numerical simulations on the developed water balance model.

-The water balance model must be used to develop results and projections for a variety of operating and climatic scenarios including specific consideration of all key stages of the mine life cycle and variations on climatic cycles (dry, normal, and wet years or periods).
+The water balance model must be used to develop results and projections for a variety of operating and climatic scenarios including specific consideration of all key stages of the facility life cycle and variations on climatic cycles (dry, normal, and wet years or periods).
 The rationale for the selected scenarios that have been modelled must be provided.
 In particular the return period of selected wet and dry years/scenarios must be presented and defended.